cwcraw/Chlothars-Character-Builder/README.md

 # Chlothars-Character-Builder
-A basic character creator for Pathfinder/D20.
+A basic character creator for Pathfinder/D20 for personal use.

 This was created during my time as a student at Code Chrysalis.